vivsvaan/Compiler_Design_Lab/5. CFG - Context Free Grammar/README.md

 - Input the string

 #### Output
-- String is accepted by the parser and its Parser Tree (showing production rules used)
+- String is accepted by the parser
+    - Parser Tree (showing production rules used)
 - String is not accepted by the parser.